 Jackson announced his candidacy for Lieutenant Governor of Virginia on December 1, 2012, at the Republican Party of Virginia Advance in Virginia Beach, Virginia.[17]
 On January 10, 2013, Jackson released his "Engage and Reform Agenda"[18] which the campaign called "commonsense reforms [that] reassert the principles of our Constitution and Let Liberty Light the Way for Virginia."[19]

 On May 18, 2013, Jackson was nominated as the Republican Party candidate for the position, at the party convention in Richmond.[2]
 The nomination process took four ballots and ten hours of voting.
 Jackson led in each round of balloting, reaching a majority on the final ballot.
 Jackson had raised the least money of the seven candidates for the Republican nomination.[20]
 The Richmond Times-Dispatch called his victory a "stunning upset" over the other candidates.[21]
-Jackson is the first non-white to be nominated to a statewide office by Virginia Republicans since 1988.[22]
+Jackson was the first non-white person to be nominated to a statewide office by Virginia Republicans since 1988.[22]

 2013 Virginia Republican convention Lieutenant governor nomination official results[23]